Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain: Alf Vasdal

-Her voyages, from March-1940 to July-1943, are listed on the following original images from the Norwegian National Archives:
+Her voyages are listed on these original images received from the Norwegian National Archives:

 Page 1 | Page 2